 - [16] A Red Deer Retail Capitalization Appendix was presented to the Board which analysed three cap rate comparables.
-The Liberty Centre (Red Deer County, Gasoline Alley) at 7.7%, Piper Crossing Plaza (3215- 49 avenue) at 6.71%, and the former Telebyte Building (6816-50 avenue) with a cap rate of 7.81% were all provided as support for the requested 7% cap rate on the subject property. - [17] It was noted the best cap rate comparable was Liberty Centre which included a Staples store that anchored the shopping centre.
+The Liberty Centre (Red Deer County, Gasoline Alley) at 7.7%, Piper Crossing Plaza (3215- 49 avenue) at 6.71%, and the former Telebyte Building (6816-50 avenue) with a cap rate of 7.81%.
+The mean cap rate for these comparables was 7.41%, and the median was 7.70%.
+This provided the basis for the request of a 7.5% cap rate on the subject property. - [17] It was noted the best cap rate comparable was Liberty Centre which included a Staples store that anchored the shopping centre.
 This fully occupied property recently transferred on January 30, 2015.
 The Complainant noted that the applicable lease was set to expire within 2 years of the sale date and that most leases for these types of properties were in place for between 10 to 20 years.
 In order to estimate the market rent for the sale, the Complainant further looked at leasing activity in Red Deer City and County. - [18] The leasing analysis within the Capitalization Appendix reviewed agreements for property groups of 3,001 sf to 6,000 sf, 6,001 sf to 20,000 sf and 20,001+sf.
 This investigation suggested a median lease rate of \$14.00 psf and a weighted mean of \$15.00 psf for retail box store leasing rates on buildings of 20,001+sf.
 This information supported the Liberty Centre lease values used in the cap rate calculations. - [19] The Complainant next evaluated the Piper Crossing Plaza, with leasing comparables from the chart of Neighbourhood Centre and Strip Retail properties under 3,000 sf.
 The analysis revealed a typical median of approximately \$28.00 psf.
-That figure was used to calculate an applicable cap rate of 6.71% for that property. - [20] The former Telebyte Building was also reviewed in detail with lease information, marketing brochures, land title documents and ultimately shown to have a higher cap rate than the assessed subject lands at 7.81%. - [21] Based on the market transactions of these three comparables the Complainant proposed the cap rate for the subject property be increased from 6.5% to 7.5%.
+That figure was used to calculate an applicable cap rate of 6.71% for that property. - [20] The former Telebyte Building was also reviewed in detail with lease information, marketing brochures, land title documents and ultimately shown to have a higher cap rate than the assessed subject lands at 7.81%. - [21] Based on the market transactions of these three comparables the Complainant proposed the cap rate for the subject property be increased from 6.75% to 7.5% or \$7,140,000. - [22] The Complainant also requested the Board to review the adjacent property at 6350 67 Street for equity to determine if a further increase to the cap rate was warranted.
+This comparable has been evaluated with a 7.75% cap rate and is a similar retail property to the subject.
+It was suggested that a 7.75% cap rate should be considered to provide the lesser tax between market and equity of \$6,683,100.